Artificial Intelligence for medical documentation

 • Clinical notes generated by an AI scribe are only drafts – check for accuracy and make amendments during the consultation or soon after.

-The introduction of artificial intelligence (AI) into all aspects of our lives is happening quickly.
-In medicine, AI is being used for system efficiency, diagnostics, knowledge generation and preventive medicine.
-If you are unsure about what AI is or how it is being used, read our Introduction to artificial intelligence.
-Here we discuss the most common use of AI for GPs and physicians, AI for medical documentation.
+The integration of artificial intelligence (AI) into everyday life is accelerating quickly.
+In medicine, AI is increasingly being applied to improve system efficiency, support diagnostics, knowledge generation and enhance preventive medicine.
+If you are unsure about what AI is or how it is being used, you can start with our Introduction to Artificial Intelligence.
+In this factsheet we explore the most common application of AI, including its growing role in medical documentation.

 AI scribes

-After the AI scribe has produced the draft clinical note, you need to check it for accuracy, correct any mistakes, include non-verbal cues and considerations, and then save it to the patient’s medical record.
+After the AI scribe has produced the draft clinical note, you need to check the note's accuracy, correct any mistakes, include non-verbal cues and considerations, and then save it to the patient’s medical record.

 As well as a clinical note, AI scribes can produce: